 *Important Note: The quantity of vegetables/fruit shown in the photos is for visual purposes only and not indicative of the correct amount to feed your guinea pig in one serving.

 Carrots are a top favorite food of many guinea pigs I’ve met.
-When I adopted an ex-lab guinea pig, carrots were the only veggie she would eat initially.
-They made a great intro veggie to get her to eat other things.
+When I adopted my ex-lab guinea pig, Willow, carrots were the only veggie she would eat initially.
+They made a great gateway veggie to get her to eat other things.

 If your guinea pig doesn’t take to carrots right away, try them in different forms.
 I find that many guinea pigs prefer smaller pieces of shredded carrots (also called match stick carrots).